octobercms/docs/help-installation.md

 * **The page appears empty when opening the installer**: This might be caused by using older versions of PHP, check that you are running PHP version 5.4 or higher.

+* **An error 500 is displayed when downloading the application files**: You may need to increase or disable the timeout limit on your webserver.
+For example, Apache's FastCGI sometimes has the `-idle-timeout` option set to 30 seconds.

 <a name="apache-configuration" class="anchor" href="#apache-configuration"></a>
 ## Apache configuration